Main Research Topics

 Earthquake detection by commercially deployed fiber cables

-In collaboration with research groups from the Univ. of West Attica, the Institute of Geodynamics (NOA), Univ. of Athens, OTE, ETH Zurich etc., we have demonstrated detection of seismic waves by means of a microwave interferometric system installed on a commercially deployed fiber cable in Attika (Greece).
-Multiple earthquakes from several epicenters in Greece have been recorded.
-Ongoing experiments target the improvement of the system in terms of several characteristics (sensitivity, noise etc.)
+In collaboration with research groups from the Univ. of West Attica, the Institute of Geodynamics (NOA), Univ. of Athens, OTE, ETH Zurich, we have demonstrated detection of seismic waves by means of Microwave Frequency Fiber Interferometry (MFFI) installed on commercially deployed fiber cables in three field experiments conducted in Attika and Kefalonia island (Greece) from 2022-2025.
+We have demonstrated the ability of the system to capture and record weak earthquakes, tides and sea waves.
+Ongoing developments target the improvement of the system in terms of several characteristics (sensitivity, noise, magnitude and epicenter localization, etc.)

 Photonic Sensors